VertebrateResequencing/wr/jobqueue/testdata/README.md

 visible, then delivers a live heartbeat push and asserts that peak RAM, CPU time, STDOUT, and STDERR are all visible together.

+## Container image user details

+`image-user-details/` contains a browser fixture for the status page's "runs as: the docker image's user" details line, which must appear only for a job that really will run as the image's user. `--container_image_user` suppresses docker's `--user`, but singularity has no equivalent option and always maps the calling user in, so the flag is inert for a singularity job and the line would describe behaviour that never happens.
+The fixture serves the real status page, injects a fake websocket, opens the buried details of a RepGroup holding three containerised jobs - docker with the flag, singularity with the flag, and docker without it - and asserts on the rendered panel text that only the first says it runs as the docker image's user, plus that the phrase occurs exactly once in the whole rendered page so neither an extra nor a missing line passes.
+The three jobs carry distinct exit codes because the manager groups a details reply by state, exit code and fail reason and returns one job per group for the page's opening `Limit: 1` request, so a real server sends all three together.
+It is wired into `make browser-test`.

 ## Completed RepGroup visibility

 `completed-repgroup-visibility/` contains a browser regression fixture for a